Alex Neve to Deliver Lodhi Lecture in Human Rights

 McCain Hall

-Alex is presently a Visiting and Adjunct Professor in International Human Rights Law at the University of Ottawa and Dalhousie University, and a Senior Fellow with the University of Ottawa’s Graduate School of Public and International Affairs.
-He previously served as Secretary General of Amnesty International Canada from 2000 – 2020, and took part in over forty human rights research and advocacy delegations throughout Africa, Asia, Latin America, Guantánamo Bay and, closer to home, First Nations communities in Canada.
-He also served as a member of the Immigration and Refugee Board, taught at Osgoode Hall Law School and was affiliated with York University’s Centre for Refugee Studies, and worked as a refugee lawyer in private practice and in a community legal aid clinic.
+Alex Neve is a visiting and adjunct professor in international human rights law at the University of Ottawa and Dalhousie University, and a Senior Fellow with the University of Ottawa’s Graduate School of Public and International Affairs.
+He served as Secretary General of Amnesty International Canada from 2000 - 2020.
+He took part in over forty human rights research and advocacy delegations throughout Africa, Asia, Latin America, Guantánamo Bay and, closer to home, First Nations communities in Canada.
+He has an LLB from Dalhousie University and a Master’s Degree in International Human Rights Law from the University of Essex.
+He has served as a member of the Immigration and Refugee Board, taught at Osgoode Hall Law School, been affiliated with York University's Centre for Refugee Studies, and worked as a refugee lawyer in private practice and in a community legal aid clinic.
+Alex has been named an Officer of the Order of Canada and served as a Trudeau Foundation Mentor.
+He is a recipient of a Queen Elizabeth II Diamond Jubilee Medal.
+He has received three honorary Doctorate of Laws degrees.
+Alex is the 2025 CBC Massey Lecturer, addressing the theme of Universal: Renewing Human Rights in a Fractured World.